 Appendix A

-A published validation-method companion for the course, focused on safe, structured evidence, controlled environments, and defensible exploit-path validation rather than exploit tutorials.
+A published validation-method companion for the course, focused on safe, structured evidence, explicit experiment design, and defensible exploit-path validation rather than exploit tutorials.

 Back to course Published